Discover our Sleeping Savings campaign here

 Knowing your interest rate – and whether it’s competitive – is an important step towards smarter saving.
 If your current rate isn’t keeping pace with inflation, moving your money to a higher-yield account could transform your financial outcomes.
 Even small changes in your rate can have a big impact over time.

 Cash savings platforms like Flagstone make it surprisingly simple to manage your cash and switch rates.
-With access to 60+ banks and hundreds of savings products, you can secure competitive rates without the hassle of opening multiple accounts – all from one convenient place.
+With access to hundreds of savings products, you can secure competitive rates without the hassle of opening multiple accounts – all from one convenient place.

 3. Build or grow your emergency fund